wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

-    (2) Every person commits an offence and is liable to a fine not exceeding $5,000, who obstructs the service of any document under this Act; and the owner or master of the ship commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 if the owner or master is a party to the obstruction.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000, who obstructs the service of any document under this Act; and the owner or master of the ship commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 if the owner or master is a party to the obstruction.

     Compare: 1952 No 49 s 498

+    Section 79(2): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 80 Admissibility of documents in evidence